 The Headcount payment is the funding balance for the term.
 The amount received will be the total funding for the term minus any advance payment already received in the term.
-The final Headcount Payment will include any EYPP and Deprivation supplement on universal hours for eligible children.
+The final Headcount Payment will include any EYPP, Deprivation supplement and Inclusion Funding for eligible children.
 It will also include any DAF payments that should be awarded.